edward-jazzhands/textual-pyfiglet/README.md

 It provides a `FigletWidget` which makes it easy to add ASCII banners with colors and animating gradients.

+*This library is the sister library of [Rich-Pyfiglet](https://github.com/edward-jazzhands/rich-pyfiglet).*

 ## Features

 - Color system built on Textual's color system.
 Thus, it can display any color in the truecolor/16-bit spectrum,